-If a financial asset or a group of financial assets is written-off (or written down) as a result of impairment, interest income is determined at the rate of interest used to discount the future cash flows to the net amortised cost of the financial asset to measure the impairment loss.
+If a financial asset or a group of financial assets is written off (or written down) as a result of impairment, interest income is determined at the rate of interest used to discount the future cash flows to the net amortised cost of the financial asset to measure the impairment loss.
 If a financial asset is no longer in default and is no longer credit-impaired, the Bank returns to the calculation of interest income based on the gross value.

 Fee and commission income is recognised to reflect the transfer of services to customers at an amount that reflects the consideration that is expected to be received in exchange for such services.
-The Bank identifies a performance obligation, i.e. the services agreed with a customer, and the consideration, and recognises income in line with the transfer of services, the performance obligation agreed with the customer.
+The Bank identifies a performance obligation, i.e. the services agreed with a customer, and the consideration, and recognises income in line with the transfer of services, the performance obligation agreed with the and recognises income in line with the transfer of services, the performance obligation agreed with the customer.

-STATEMENT OF CHANGES IN EQUITY for the year ended 31 December 2020 Thousands of tenge
+NOTES TO THE FINANCIAL STATEMENT for the year ended 31 December 2021 Thousands of tenge